 Now for the catch about dinner

-We were surprised to learn that the meals were made in advance and placed in the refrigerator in the main dining area.
+We were surprised to learn that the meals were made in advance and placed in the

-At first this was a little off-putting but in the end, it worked out marvellously because we had complete autonomy as to when and where we could eat.
-Rather than eat in the dining area, which had a cute little wood burning fireplace in the centre of the room (see photo below), we took our meals back to our bubble room to eat in private.
+At first, this was a little off-putting, but in the end, it worked out marvellously because we had complete autonomy as to when and where we could eat.
+Rather than eat in the dining area, which had a cute little wood-burning fireplace in the centre of the room (see photo below), we took our meals back to our bubble room to eat in private.

 Check-in and check-out